We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A Simple, Intuitive Control Panel Will Best Suit Most Cooks

-There’s a bit of a learning curve on the more advanced models.
+There’s a learning curve on the more advanced models.
 But the appeal of a rice cooker for most households is the hands-off efficiency and elimination of guesswork water-to-rice ratios.
 For that reason, the Hamilton Beach will suit many.
 Our favorite Zojirushi is one of the brand’s more user-friendly options, and the KitchenAid is a snap to master (you don’t even have to measure anything when filling the cooking pot and water tank).
 We recommend the Cuckoo for cooks with intricate knowledge and experience with cooking specialty rice.

 …But the Ability to Customize Was Nice